LSSTDESC/firecrown/API.md

     ...
 ```

-It takes as an input a `pyccl.Cosmology` object, the dictionary of
+It takes as an input a `pyccl.Cosmology` object, the dictionary of current
-current parameter values, and the data returned from `parse_config`.
-This
+parameter values, and the data returned from `parse_config`.
+This function
-function should use the data to compute the log-likelihood.
-If the
+should use the data to compute the log-likelihood.
-likelihood is zero, this function should return `-np.inf`.
 It should
 also return any data to store as keys in a dictionary.
+Follow the following rules
+when implementing this function.

+1. Always use the `pyccl.Cosmology` object for any cosmological computations (e.g., distances).
+2. If the likelihood is zero, this function should return `-np.inf`.
-The elements of this
-dictionary should be `numpy` [structured arrays](https://docs.scipy.org/doc/numpy/user/basics.rec.html#module-numpy.doc.structured_arrays).
+3. The elements of dictionary of returned data must be [numpy structured arrays](https://docs.scipy.org/doc/numpy/user/basics.rec.html#module-numpy.doc.structured_arrays).